 Milenko Marinkovic, 52, and his wife Slavojka, 45, were arrested on May 17 on suspicion of illegal imprisonment and cruel treatment.

-The young woman is now in a safe house in Tuzla, but is in a bad psychological and physical state.
+The young woman is now in a safe house in Tuzla, but is in a bad psychological and physical state, officials said.
 When she was found in a forest near the village, she weighed only 88 pounds.

 "She had visible signs of torture all over her body" Arnautovic said.
 "I've been in this business for a long time, and this is the first time I've ever seen anything of this nature."